 - people being discharged or at risk of being admitted to hospital

 - people whose current caring support is at risk of breaking down

-- those people whose informal carer is unable to continue caring
+- people whose informal carer is unable to continue caring

 What happens at the visit?

-We will discuss a range of options with you.
+We will discuss options with you.
 These may include:

 - considering what support may benefit you in managing everyday tasks

-- offering advice about any practical or emotional difficulties you, or your carer, may be experiencing
+- advice about difficulties you, or your carer, may be experiencing

-- looking at ways that specialised equipment and adaptations to your home might help.
+- looking at ways that equipment and adaptations to your home might help.

 Is there a cost?